Sven Alkalaj: Early life and education

 Alkalaj was born in Sarajevo on 11 November 1948 to a Sephardic Jewish father and a Bosnian Croat Catholic mother.
 The Alkalaj are a prominent Bosnian Jewish family, who settled in Sarajevo over 500 years ago when they fled the Spanish Inquisition.
 He was raised Jewish.

 Alkalaj graduated in mechanical engineering from the University of Sarajevo in 1974.
 He returned to the university and in 1987 earned a degree in international relations and economics, with a focus on Latin America.
 He attended the Executive Development Program and Corporate Finance Program of Harvard University's Graduate School of Business Administration in 1999.

 In 2016, Alkalaj was awarded a PhD in International Relations and International Law by the University of Travnik, with a dissertation on the "Policy of the United Nations Security Council in the Process of International Recognition and Peace-Building in Bosnia and Herzegovina (1992–2010)".
-He was a visiting professor at the Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media, between 2015 and 2019, as well as an assistant professor at the University of Travnik from 2016 until 2017.
+He was a visiting professor at the Geneva School of Diplomacy and International Relations between 2015 and 2019, as well as an assistant professor at the University of Travnik from 2016 until 2017.